Define bugbounty scopes for Burp Suite and OWASP ZAP in the simplest way possible. I mean really, it doesn't get much simpler than this.

-Four ways you can abuse CORS when origins are improperly validated.
+Four ways you can abuse CORS when origins are not validated properly.

 Introducing rescope.
 A tool that parses your scope definitions to Burp/ZAP compatible formats for import.
 Useful for bug hunters and those working with large scopes.

-rescope is a tool I wrote (in Go) that lets you quickly define scopes in Burp/ZAP.
-It’s mainly intended for “bug hunters”, and pentesters who deal with larger scopes.
-However, I often find myself using it for smaller scopes as well.
+rescope is a tool I wrote (in Go) that lets you quickly define scopes in Burp/ZAP- mainly intended for “bug hunters”, and pentesters who deal with larger scopes.

 Simply give it a file (scope) containing target identifiers and rescope parses this to regex & spits out a file that can be imported to either Burp or ZAP directly.